-Occupying a corner of the Campaigns Field, near the Co-operators’ Camp, The Forum is a platform for radical thinkers, activists and academics.
-We hope you learn something new, enjoy a debate, find inspiration to take action…
+The Forum is a platform for radical thinkers, activists and academics.
+A place to learn, enjoy a debate, find inspiration to take action…

 Alice Swift on the Ende Gelände (Here and No Further) movement that has mobilised thousands to take direct action against coal infrastructure.

 Rashid Nix: Green Party deputy leader candidate on UK cannabis policy.